Rethinking the GaN hype: Why silicon still makes sense

 Despite GaN’s advantages, re-engineering just to adopt it isn’t always the best use of resources, particularly when silicon solutions are still highly optimized.

 At Flex Power Modules, we continually evaluate where new technologies add value.
-GaN is a powerful enabler in many applications — but in others, our silicon-based converters, such as the BMR350 series, deliver exceptional performance with proven reliability and efficiency above 97%, all without the need for costly system redesigns or added EMI precautions.
+GaN can be a powerful enabler in many applications, but Si-based converters deliver exceptional performance without the need for costly system redesigns or added EMI precautions.
+Other factors we need to weigh include price, quality, second sourcing, and whether GaN gives notable performance improvements at both the system and product levels.